yohanaff/Java-Programming-and-Software-Engineering-Fundamentals/Programming Foundations with JavaScript, HTML and CSS/Week 2/README.md

-These exercises should be done in the [dukelearntoprogram.com javascript environment here](https://www.dukelearntoprogram.com//course1/example/index.php).
+These exercises should be done in the [dukelearntoprogram.com javascript environment](https://www.dukelearntoprogram.com//course1/example/index.php).

+[Click here](https://www.dukelearntoprogram.com/course1/doc/) to read more about the documentation used in this course.